rydama/matchpoint/README.md

 # Matchpoint

+Matchpoint is the world's simplest tennis tournament software.

-Matchpoint is a new project I started in Feb 2017.
+I started this project in Feb 2017.
 It's a work in progress.
 Here's a list of the high level features for the first, very simple, version.
 Checked features are tested and [demoable](#demos) in the dev environment (Matchpoint isn't deployed for production yet).